No. 11 Michigan State dominates late, beats Ohio State 62-44

 “Defense not only travels — sometimes it works at home too,” Izzo said.

-Kenny Goins had 10 points and 10 rebounds, and No. 11 Michigan State finished the game with a 20-2 run, beating Ohio State 62-44.
+Kenny Goins had 10 points and 10 rebounds for Michigan State, which finished the game with a 20-2 run.
 Matt McQuaid scored 14 points for the Spartans and Cassius Winston added 13.
-The Spartans won despite Nick Ward hardly playing in the second half because he broke his left hand.
-The team hopes Ward’s hairline fracture can heal well enough for him to return to play this season.

-Michigan State (21-5, 12-3) pulled into a first-place tie with rival Michigan atop the Big Ten, holding Ohio State to 13 points in the second half.
-The Buckeyes (16-9, 6-8) led by six at the break but shot 4 of 21 from the field the rest of the way.

 “It was all on defense,” McQuaid said.
 “We weren’t getting clean rebounds in the first half.
 We did a better job in the second of securing the ball and running.”